 A PIP will be granted from the date we are satisfied that the individual began to incur a permanent loss of salary due to a medical condition.
 For example, this may be the date of effect of the person's part-time contract which establishes a permanent pattern of hours.
-For individuals who do not sign part-time contracts, the start date for PIP may be the day after all sick leave credits have been exhausted and the person begins a permanent pattern of part-time hours.
 For people who are redeployed, the start date for PIP may be the date of redeployment at a reduced level.